mathieucarbou/YaSolR/docs/index.md

 | :--------------------------------------------------------------: | :------------------------------------------------------: | :--------------------------------------------------: |
 | ![Electromagnetic Relay](./assets/img/hardware/DIN_2_Relay.jpeg) | ![Zero-Cross SSR](./assets/img/hardware/SSR_40A_DA.jpeg) | ![Random SSR](./assets/img/hardware/Random_SSR.jpeg) |

-> ##### TIP
->
+!!! tip

-> The electromagnetic relay above is interesting because it has both a NO and NC contacts.
+    The electromagnetic relay above is interesting because it has both a NO and NC contacts.
-> The NC contact (closed when relay is in default open position) can be connected to the dimmer and used to prevent any power to go through the dimmer when the bypass relay is on.
+    The NC contact (closed when relay is in default open position) can be connected to the dimmer and used to prevent any power to go through the dimmer when the bypass relay is on.
-{: .block-tip }

 #### Temperature Sensor (optional)